 We also have a Healthy Lifestyles Team who continuously consider how school can best teach about staying healthy and looking after your well being.
-Mrs Nicholls (School Council Leader), Miss Dixon (PE Leader), Miss Duggan (Mental Health Leader) and Mrs Burton (Mental Health ‘Speak Out’ Mentor) work together to continually evaluate and improve our approach to make sure that as a team, we respond to the needs of our pupils and this is reflected in our PSHCE and assembly calendar.
+Mrs Nicholls (School Council Leader), Mr Booth/Mr Knapp (PE Leaders), Miss Duggan (Mental Health Leader) and Mrs Burton (Mental Health ‘Speak Out’ Mentor) work together to continually evaluate and improve our approach to make sure that as a team, we respond to the needs of our pupils and this is reflected in our PSHCE and assembly calendar.

 Follow the link below to find out more about keeping healthy in Wakefield:

 Link to Change for Life – Keeping Healthy in Wakefield